CrushOn AI Review. What Nobody Tells You Before Signing Up

 CrushOn works well for people who:

-- Don’t need voice chat or image generation in the same platform
+• Don’t need full two-way voice or image generation in the same platform

 It’s probably not the right fit if you want a deeply personal companion experience that adapts to you over time without much setup.
 For that kind of relationship-focused AI, platforms built specifically for companionship give a more polished out-of-the-box experience.